by Paul Smith (@paulsmith)

 // redis.c:864 void call(redisClient *c, struct redisCommand *cmd) { long long dirty; dirty = server.dirty; cmd->proc(c); dirty = server.dirty-dirty; } // ...

-Write commands, like SET
+Write commands, like SET and ZADD, make the

 server “dirty,” in other words, the server is marked as having